Traveling and Moving

 • The original should be mailed to your current immigration court.
 You can find the immigration court’s address here.

 • The first copy should be mailed to the government attorney.
-You can use this table to look up the address for that government attorney (OPLA) for your immigration court.
+You can find the address of the government attorney (OPLA) for your immigration court on this webpage.
+Choose your state, choose “Office of the Principal Legal Advisor”, and press “Apply” to narrow the search.

 • The second copy should be kept in a safe place for your records.